When Does Learning Renormalize? Sufficient Conditions for Power Law Spectral Dynamics: Technical proofs

-where $F_{\alpha+\frac12}(t)$ depends only on spectral content in a fixed neighborhood of the boundary between $S_\alpha$ and $S_{\alpha+1}$.
-Passing from the discrete balance \eqref{eq:shell-balance-flux} to a shell--averaged density representation yields the one--dimensional conservative form
+where $F_{\alpha+\frac12}(t)$ depends only on spectral content in a fixed neighborhood of the boundary between $S_\alpha$ and $S_{\alpha+1}$, and the remainder $R_\alpha(t):=\sum_{|\beta-\alpha|\ge2}T_{\alpha\beta}(t)$ is uniformly controlled on $[0,T]$ by the second--order estimate \eqref{eq:Tab-second-order_app_v3} together with the summable incoherence propagation from Step~I.a.
+Passing to the shell--averaged density representation yields the effective conservation law

-where $J(\lambda,t)$ is the flux density consistent with the boundary fluxes $F_{\alpha+\frac12}(t)$ under the GRSD log--shell interpolation.
-This completes Step I. The reduction from inter-shell transfers to boundary fluxes follows standard renormalizable closure arguments in large-scale interacting systems \cite{kolmogorov1995turbulence,forster1977large,spohn2012large}.